 Most of us have our tried and true burger recipe, and we swear by it.
 However, sometimes we need a change from the regular old grilled burger.
-Its good to jazz it up with a little bit more flavour.

 The smoke gives there burgers a unique depth of flavour, which I think the burger was missing all these years.
 I would love to share with you the simple technique that made my burgers go from great, to legendary!

 When I smoke hamburgers I set my smoker to 225 degrees F. I prefer to use hickory as it has a good strong smoke flavour.

 Once your grill is preheated, place your burgers on the grates and shut the lid.

 It really depends on how thick your burgers are but I think that an hour would almost be enough, you just want the internal temperature to get to 135 degrees F.

 Next you want to sear the burgers, I like to use my Camp Chef SG Pellet Grill for this step (plus it makes it super easy!).
 I just turn the temperature right to high and slide across the deflector tray so you are direct grilling.
 You need to get your temperature to around 400 degrees F.